IlliniHyperloopComputing/Pod/BBBSetup/adc_testing/README.md

 And run with:
   * `echo 1 > /sys/bus/iio/devices/iio\:device0/scan_elements/in_voltageX_en` where X can be `0` through `6`.
 Setting multiple of these to `1` enables multiple channels to stream at once.
   * `echo 100 > /sys/bus/iio/devices/iio\:device0/buffer/length` sets buffer length.
 Although I believe the following executable overwrites this value, it seems to be needed to set on a fresh restart.
   * `echo 0 > /sys/bus/iio/devices/iio\:device0/buffer/enable` will disable the buffer.
-If this is set to `1` the following program will not work.
+If this is set to `1` the following executable will not work.
+This is because it will try to modify `buffer/length` which fails if `enable` is set to `1`.
   * `sudo ./generic_buffer -n TI-am335x-adc -l 5 -c 3` where `l` specifies buffer size, and `c` specifies number of iterations

+## NEW untested approach

+Upon setting up this README and putting it onto git I realize that there is a new TI reference page (I had initially found the deprecated version), so now all the TI links are correct.
+At the bottom of their page they list a method to create a similar `generic_buffer` executable using the new kernal example source code.
+These instructions are at the bottom of the [newest TI reference.](http://processors.wiki.ti.com/index.php/Linux_Core_ADC_Users_Guide)